8 Types of Owls in Louisiana

 by Dave Williss is licensed under CC BY 2.0

-The Eastern Screech-owl(Megascops asio), which is about the size of a robin, prefers wooded regions and lives in Louisiana all year.
+The Eastern Screech-owl(Megascops asio), about the size of a robin, prefers wooded regions and lives in Louisiana all year.

-They’ve even adapted to suburban parks with lots of trees for nests and wide space for hunting.
+They’ve even adapted to suburban parks with many trees for nests and wide space for hunting.

 5. Northern Saw-Whet Owl